The IT sector in Cyprus

 The authority responsible for such internet services and regulations is the Office of the Commissioner of Telecommunications and Postal Regulation (the OCTPR).

-Though, it is important to note that other bodies are also involved in the regulation and compliance procedure to make sure that the processes are followed accordingly and the regulations are respected.
+Though, it is important to note that other bodies are also involved in the regulation and compliance procedure to make sure that the processes are followed accordingly and the regulations are respected when opening an IT company in Cyprus.

 Under the Act on Regulation of the Electronic Communications and Postal Services, Act 112(I)/2004, Service Communications and Postal Services Act 112(I)/2004, the service providers in Cyprus are not responsible for personal damage to property resulting from the suspension of any service of electronic communications in certain circumstances.
 Our attorneys in Cyprus